DCotterill/halixia-hugo/content/ma/guide-running-2106.md

 layout: static
 ---

-Learn about volunteering as a guide runner
+Learn about volunteering as a guide runner.

 Learn more about assisting individuals with visual impairments by providing guidance and support during running or athletic activities.